exellentcoin26/Arch-Installation-Encrypted/README.md

 ## Install the operating system
-`pacstrap /mnt base base-devel linux linux-firmware amd-ucode vim man` `genfstab -U /mnt >> /mnt/etc/fstab`
+`pacstrap /mnt base base-devel linux linux-firmware amd-ucode vim man`

+If you are using an intel system, use `intel-ucode` instaid of `amd-ucode`.

+`genfstab -U /mnt >> /mnt/etc/fstab`

 ## Chroot into the installed system